scrabbletank/farhome-rules/dmsguide.md

 You create a magical rift at a target location you can see, visualize, or recall within range.
 The rift pulls you and anything you're carrying in and instantly teleports you to the target location.
 The maneuver fails if you attempt to teleport into a solid object or otherwise can't pass through the rift.

-You may instead use this maneuver targetting an adjacent creature.
+You may instead use this maneuver targeting an adjacent creature.
 The creature makes a Dexterity save against 4 superior dice, being teleported to the location on fail.

 ### Death